mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

     :width: 800
     :alt: alternate text
     :align: center

+    Correct configuration of the bash.rc file.
+See Nimbro parameters as the UAV_NAME might change.

   When modifying the bashrc file, you need to execute the following command before launching some scripts :